- Reviewed: 19 March 2020, 14:00 NZDT

 Protests and demonstrations occur in Sierra Leone and on occasion have resulted in violence.
 New Zealanders in Sierra Leone are advised to avoid all large crowds, political rallies and demonstrations as they have the potential to turn violent with little warning.

 Following an Ebola outbreak in 2014, the World Health Organisation (WHO) declared Sierra Leone free of Ebola Virus Disease (EVD) transmission in March 2016.
 For more information on Ebola, please see the Ministry of Health’s website.

 New Zealanders are advised to carefully plan travel outside the capital Freetown, where basic services are very limited.
+All transport options from Lungi International airport to Freetown carry some safety and security risks.
+Arrange to land early enough to be able to arrive at your destination before nightfall.
 Exercise particular care in border areas with Guinea and Liberia, where criminal gangs and smugglers have a presence and the security situation may be unsettled.

 General travel advice